#605, (18 September 1810-6 August 1876)

 She was the daughter of George Darby and Elizabeth Aylott.
 She was baptised at Lady Huntingdon's Connexion on Tuesday, 21 May 1811 at Hertford.3,4 Lady Huntingdon's Chapel was one a series of chapels founded in the 18th century by the Countess of Huntingdon's Connexion as part of a Calvinistic movement within the Methodist church.
 She insisted that they should all subscribe to the doctrines of the Church of England and use only the Book of Common Prayer.
 It was apparently founded in 1800, and started keeping registers from 1806.

 Her mother died circa January 1821.
 She was about 11 when this happened.5 Martha lived in 1837 at St. Pancras, London.6

-She married John Speller Wright, a tailor, son of Elizabeth (?), at St. Pancras Parish Chapel on Wednesday, 11 January 1837 Martha was daughter of a millwright and builder from Hertford at St. Pancras, London.
+She married John Speller Wright, a tailor, son of William Wright and Elizabeth (?), at St. Pancras Parish Chapel on Wednesday, 11 January 1837 Martha was daughter of a millwright and builder from Hertford at St. Pancras, London.
 Witnesses to the wedding were Samuel Darby and John Darby.6,7,1 Martha Darby and John Speller Wright made an application for free passage to South Australia on 4 March 1839.8 Martha and John lived on 4 March 1839 at 11 Swan Street, Great Dover Row, London.8

 At the age of 28 Martha and her husband John emmigrated with Martha's brothers Thomas and John, John's wife Mary, her sister Ann and Ann's husband Joseph Peck. from London on 20 April 1839 on the 'Somersetshire.9'